KYuuto1006/EComStage/README.md

 Note that for Query Match and Solution Decision, human annotators provide pre-defined question lists and response options tailored to each data sample.

+For RAG-QA, we plan to release an anonymized version of our data base.
+Currently, the referenced knowledge is replaced with a placeholder.

 ### Response generation
 We do not restrict any generation methods.
 You can use models from Huggingface or API to generate results, given the system prompts and data samples in `filtered_data.json`.
 However, we suggest you to save the generation results in the following structure for smooth evaluation: